 Are there prizes involved?

 The winning UNE team will be awarded a prize of $3,000 to be divided by the team members.
 Airfare and accommodations are provided for the winning UNE team to travel to Minneapolis, Minnesota, to compete nationally April 17-18, 2015.
 Prizes awarded at the national CLARION competition include the following:

 When is the actual competition held at UNE?

 The UNE competition will be held on Saturday March 7, 2015 on the Portland Campus.

 When is the National CLARION Competition held?

-The UNE team will present their case nationally at the University of Minnesota on April 11-12, 2014,
+The UNE team will present its case nationally at the University of Minnesota on April 17-18, 2015.

 What other schools compete nationally at the CLARION competition?